8 Things You Should Know About Tango in Argentina

 Tango is a result of a melting pot of homesick immigrants

 Towards the end of the 1880s, a huge wave of European immigrants was added to this cultural melting pot of lower-end Buenos Aires.
 These immigrants were mostly poor European men in the search for success in Argentina.

 The tango is assumed to be the result of all these diverse cultural backgrounds intermixing their musical heritages with each other, and sharing their desperate and homesick lives of being immigrants.
 At first, it was not accepted in the higher classes of the Argentine society but as the success grew, tango became widely accepted.

-The guide on BA tours clearly highlighted that Gardel’s success and memory is not just based in this tragic death – he was the biggest of the big stars!
+The guide on BA tours clearly highlighted that Gardel’s success and memory are not just based on this tragic death – he was the biggest of the big stars!
 And apparently, he is so big that he has got a subway station and a street in Buenos Aires named after him!

-#8 Buenos Aires today has a whole subway linea with a tango theme
+Buenos Aires today has a whole subway line with a tango theme

 The subway system in Buenos Aires has a lot more to do with tango than you might think!

 Today you can see the results if you jump on the subway, and navigate your way to the H-line.
-Each station is decorated with its own art works referring to big Argentine tango personalities or their big hits.
-Read more about the different stations, personalities and artworks here (link in Spanish).
+Each station is decorated with its own artwork referring to big Argentine tango personalities or their big hits.
+Read more about the different stations, personalities, and artworks here (link in Spanish).